visago/termui/README.md

 termui is a cross-platform and fully-customizable terminal dashboard and widget library built on top of [termbox-go](https://github.com/nsf/termbox-go).
 It is inspired by [blessed-contrib](https://github.com/yaronn/blessed-contrib) and [tui-rs](https://github.com/fdehau/tui-rs) and written purely in Go.

+This was forked from [https://github.com/gizak/termui](https://github.com/gizak/termui) to customise to my personal usage

 ## Features

 - Several premade widgets for common use cases